Let’s Talk Sodium!

 As this article (and our conversation) begins with a discussion of frozen foods, it’s also important to remember that other convenience foods are laden with sodium as well.
 Flavored drinks, salad dressings, condiments such as barbecue sauce, and especially canned soups, sauces, and broths are typically FULL of sodium.
 I won’t even begin to delve into the amount of sodium in fast foods or table salt added to already salty foods.

 Why is sodium added to foods, you may ask?
 Well, sodium is often used as a preservative, flavor enhancer, used during baking, and for curing meat.

-Now, we have to remember that sodium is necessary for proper body functions and to maintain electrolyte balance.
+We have to remember that sodium is necessary for proper body functions and to maintain electrolyte balance.
 However, approximately 500-600 mg of sodium is the minimum amount of sodium needed for the basic functioning of the body.
 Again, this is the basic amounts needed for human functioning.
 As a relatively healthy, active adult, I need more than the minimum and I fight to stay somewhere near 1,000-1,500 mg range.
-And believe me, it’s a tough fight.
+Believe me, it’s a tough fight.

 With that said, talk to your doctor and see what’s recommended for you.
 Read the labels of any convenience food to see if there is hidden sodium.
 Beware of convenience sodium intake and take control of your diet.